KooperL/marketo-developer.en/help/javascript-api/examples.md

         form.submit();
     });
 };
 ```

 ## Prevent a User From Submitting a Form

-For the purpose of this example, you must click the click counter button at least three times before the submit button on the form will function.  [[View Example](form-examples/example6.html)]
+For the purpose of this example, you must click the click counter button at least three times before the submit button on the form will function.

 ```javascript
 MktoForms2.loadForm("//app-ab00.marketo.com", "785-UHP-775", 1057, function (form) {